furkaniltas/SafeCopy/README.md

 ## Contributing

-See `CONTRIBUTING.md`.
-Keep clean architecture (Core has no WPF/file-system/Windows API), run build + tests, use synthetic data only, and follow `AGENTS.md` phase gates.
+Contributions are welcome.

+Please keep the existing architecture intact, run the build and test suite before submitting changes, and use synthetic or anonymized test data only.

+For security vulnerabilities, please follow `SECURITY.md` instead of opening a public issue or discussion.

 ## Security